 This advanced course builds upon previously learned skills to move beyond simple websites to data-driven web applications.
 The students will learn the basics of database administration and the coding required to incorporate content from their database into their webpage.
 The students will also learn the components of multiple content management systems, including WordPress and Drupal.
 Students will use these technologies to customize their own content management system.
 Prerequisites: COMP 2130

 Covers the accounting function and the services it provides to the manager.
 Topics include how to interpret statements, reports, budgets, etc., in managerial decision-making.
 The Associate Certificate in Financial Planning is a Financial Planning Standards Council (FPSC®) pre-approved Core Curriculum program and meets Certified Financial Planner® (CFP) program academic requirements.
 For further information about earning the CFP designation, please visit www.beafinancialplanner.ca/path-to-cfp-certification.

-This course is based on designing and creating a fully interactive user interface project for multiplatform webpages, computer and mobile applications or video games.
-This project is relying on defined market and users’ needs and requires efficient navigation, functionality and user friendly design and interaction.
-The project will have specific planning, team and resource management and budget amount to adhere to.
-The project tasks must include a proposal, strategy, concept, navigation workflow, prototype and final product.
-The user interface project must include user friendly interaction and workflow, imagery, optimized assets, animation and/or movie content with visual effects, vector graphics, and an online aspect.
-The project creation and development solution must meet the needs of the client.
-Prerequisites: MDIA 2003
+This course is based on designing and creating a fully interactive user interface for multiplatform webpages, computer and mobile applications, or video games.
+The project relies on defined market and users’ needs and requires efficient navigation, functionality, and user-friendly design and interaction.
+Key objectives of the project are presenting the initial idea, planning, resourcing, team management, and adhering to a budget.
+The project tasks include an initial proposal, strategy, concept, navigation workflow, prototype and final product.
+Students will create a user interface that includes user-friendly interaction and workflow, imagery, optimized assets, animation and/or movie content with visual effects, vector graphics, and an online aspect.
+This project is a collaboration between students in the programming, design, and asset integration courses of the D3 program.